grcrane/Docs/components.md

 <div id="announcementCarousel"></div>
 ```

-Note that the function call "**createCarousel**" is being passed the selector id (#announcementCarousel) for the div tag that follows.
+Note that the function call "**createCarousel**" is being passed the hi thee selector id (#announcementCarousel) for the div tag that follows.
 If you have multiple carousels on the same page, then the selector id's must be unique.
 Ie. the second carousel might use #announcementCarousel2.

 <a id="dependancies"></a>
 **Carousel Slider Depenancies**